 Draw that bath without guilt, take a book to bed, or just curl up on the couch and watch TV to your heart’s content without thinking about the outside world for a moment.
 You’ll definitely feel much more refreshed after spending an entire day lounging around and relaxing your mind, body, and spirit.

-If you want something a little more from the holiday, keep dreaming up awesome things to do with all your free time.
-You might be surprised at how easy it is to pick up and go when you only have to consider what you want in the moment.
+If you want more from the holiday, keep dreaming up awesome things to do with all your free time.
+You might be surprised at how easy it is to pick up and go when you only have to consider what you want at the moment.

 Non-Traditional Things to Do on Thanksgiving Day Alone

-When nothing else will do but thinking well outside the box, you can use these non-traditional things to do on Thanksgiving without family to keep busy.
-You likely won’t regret straying from tradition for a short while, especially since this year has been anything but conventional.
-You might even find something that’ll liven up your regular celebrations that you can introduce to your family and friends next year.
+If you don’t feel like sticking to traditions, you can use these non-traditional things to do on Thanksgiving instead.
+Straying from tradition for one year is no big deal.
+And who knows, you might even find something that’ll liven up the regular celebrations that you can introduce to your family and friends next year.

 1. Get Outdoors

-The great outdoors always serves as a wonderful place to think back on the year and express your gratitude for all the things you hold dear.
-You can go hang out at a neighborhood greenspace or take a peaceful hike through state or national parklands.
+The great outdoors always serves as a wonderful place to reflect on the year and express your gratitude for everything you hold dear.
+You can hang out at a neighborhood greenspace or take a peaceful hike through state or national parklands.

 If you want to really get away, then plan to travel for the Thanksgiving holiday.
 You can go wherever your heart desires and your budget supports.
-So, reflect on which places you want to see most or just throw caution to the wind and fling a dart at a map.
+So, reflect on which places you want to see most, or throw caution to the wind and fling a dart at a map.

 Don’t forget to get your tickets and accommodations sorted as early as possible to avoid missing out.
 It also doesn’t hurt to have a couple of backup locations selected in case you need to go with plan B instead.